Online MPH Programs: Benefits, Job Opportunities, and Costs

 Top Online MPH Programs

 While online graduate certificate programs used to be rare, they have become increasingly more common with advances in technology and student interest.
 As of 2018, a third of US college students completed at least one course online1.
 Opportunities increased even more after universities transitioned to a flavor of remote learning in 2020.
 As the number of online public health programs has increased, determining which programs are the best can be more challenging.
-Here, we’ll discuss what to look for in a public health online program.

 What to look for in an online program